BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Organization’s Member Accounts (both as defined in the AWS Organizations section below) complies with applicable tax laws.
-If a governmental authority determines that the correct amount of tax has not been collected on your purchases, you will promptly reimburse AWS for any associated costs.
+If a governmental authority determines that the correct amount of tax has not been collected on your purchases, you will assist AWS as necessary (including providing information and documentation as reasonably required) to substantiate your payment of those taxes and promptly reimburse AWS for any associated costs.

 **1.23.** If you use any artificial intelligence and machine learning Services, features, and functionality (including third-party models) that we